 - Calcium (should be taken with magnesium and preferably with vitamin D3) helps to protect the body against an intake of strontium, which is normally deposited in the bones.
 Calcium is used by the body as a bone-building material, and if we don’t have enough calcium, our calcium-starved bodies are much more likely to take in radioactive strontium.
 Taking chelated calcium reduces intake of strontium by the bones.

-- Magnesium – promotes absorption of calcium and potassium by the bones, so is a very important component in protection from radiation.
+- Magnesium – promotes the absorption of calcium and potassium by the bones, so is a very important component in protection from radiation.
 Without the presence of magnesium, calcium cannot get absorbed.
 Magnesium is a very important mineral which takes part in over 300 body processes and helps to raise body pH and reduce cellular oxidation.
 It also plays a crucial role in detoxification, being an energy mineral of each cell.
 Without sufficient energy, detoxification cannot happen.

 - Potassium iodide – helps to reduce exposure to radioactive caesium.
 However, it is indicated in cases of a sudden exposure of the body to high doses of radiation, and its intake should be monitored by medical professionals, especially for people who suffer from thyroid problems.
 Be sure to check your thyroid before taking it.